nodertc/dtls/readme.md

 PEM-encoded private key for client certificate.

+* `options.maxHandshakeRetransmissions: number`

+The number of retransmissions during on handshake stage.

 * `class Socket`

 A `Socket` is also a [duplex stream](https://nodejs.org/api/stream.html#stream_class_stream_duplex), so it can be both readable and writable, and it is also a [EventEmitter](https://nodejs.org/api/events.html#events_class_eventemitter).